vaslabs/sbt-custom-updates/README.md

 # sbt-custom-updates
-Fake updates for sbt-updates using tags from git repos
+WIP: Fake updates for sbt-updates using tags from git repos